myndaaa/MusicPlayer-FastAPI/README.md

 # MusicPlayer-FastAPI
-This is a backend heavy Music Player made with FastAPI + PostgreSQL + SQLAlchemy that allows three user groups (Superusers aka admin, Singers and Listeners) <br>
+This is a backend heavy Music Player made with **FastAPI + PostgreSQL + SQLAlchemy** that allows three user groups (Superusers aka admin, Singers and Listeners) <br> <br>
-This is a small-scale music streaming platform for artists and listeners.
+This small-scale music streaming platform is for artists and listeners.
 It’s designed to run entirely on free cost cloud services but scalable so that it can still grow if needed.
-The stack is selected to balance simplicity, cost efficiency, maintainability, and ease of scaling later. <br>
+The stack is selected to balance simplicity, cost efficiency, maintainability, and ease of scaling later. <br> <br>
-The project although would have a frontend would be heavy backend, especially relying on FastAPI and its features, hopefully exploring most if not all of its beginner to intermediate features. <br>
+The project although would have a frontend would be heavy backend, especially relying on FastAPI and its features, hopefully exploring most if not all of its beginner to intermediate features. <br> <br>

 ## Contents